zeuslawyer/microservices-architecture-course/README.md

 Note: `docker run` = `docker create` + `docker start`, from a given image.

 - to run a locally available image (or download an image from Docker Hub and then run it locally) use `docker run <image name> < [override command] >`.
 The optional override command overrides the default command for the container.
-- to see the output of a container (without re-starting it) run `doc ker logs <container id>`.
+- to see the output of a container (without re-starting it) run `docker logs <container id>`.
 This is useful for inspecting, debuging and reviewing whats going on in containers.
 - to map system ports into ports inside the container (needed for incoming requests only), use `docker run -it -p [local host port] : [port in container] <image id>`.
 The `-it` helps with terminal access [see this section](#container-terminal-shell-access) into the container, so that a `ctrl+c` stops the server.

 #### `Dockerfile - building docker images (docker build)`